-One of the major findings is that of divergence and the transient differentiation of the Gmatrix during the last 100 generations of lab evolution.
-The phenotypic dimensions of genetic divergence and differentiation among all populations were not aligned with the phenotypic dimensions under selection, and most, if not all, of the genetic variance lost during this focal 100-generation period was expected with drift.
-Not unexpectedly, loss of genetic variance mostly occurred along the dimensions with most genetic variance in the ancestral lab-adapted population (g{max}) .
-This dimension may represent a continuum between activity and direction of movement in foraging and dwelling, expressed by the positive association between transition rates from the still state (Flavell et al., 2020; Gray et al., 2005).
-Stabilizing selection favors a negative association between transition rates from the still state, which, elsewhere, we have shown is under directional selection in a new stressful environment (Mallard et al., 2023a).
-As was the case here, however, transition rates from the still state in the new stressful environment did not evolve under directional selection because of a lack of relevant genetic variation in the appropriate direction.
-Overall, these observations are congruent with experiments in D. melanogaster by K. Fowler and colleagues where, after bottlenecking an outbred population, there was a reduction in the size of the G-matrix for wing morphology in the derived bottlenecked populations, and size divergence among them, as expected under drift (Fowler and Whitlock, 1999; Phillips et al., 2001).
-Genetic differentiation also occurred because the shape of the G-matrix changed as derived populations showed different genetic covariances between traits.
-Interestingly, drift history was consequential to the future phenotypic divergence of particular bottlenecked populations in a new environment (Whitlock et al., 2002).
-We suspect a similar result would have been observed had we performed experimental evolution in a new environment and had the differentiated replicates from generation 50 of the focal stage as ancestral populations.
+One of the major findings here is that of divergence and transient differentiation of the G-590 matrix during the last 100 generations of lab evolution.
+The phenotypic dimensions of genetic 591 divergence and differentiation among all populations were nopaligned with the phenotypic di-592 mensions under selection, and most if not all of the genetic variance lost during this focal 100-593 generation period was expected with drift.
+Not unexpectedly, loss of genetic variance mostly oc-594 curred along the dimensions with most genetic variance in the ancestral lab-adapted population 595 (g{max}) .
+It is possible that this dimension represents a continuum between activity and direction 596 of movement in foraging and dwelling, expressed by the positive association between transition 597 rates from the still state (Flavell et al., 2020; Gray et al., 2005).
+Stabilizing selection favors a nega-598 tive association between transition rates from the still state, which, elsewhere, we have shown is 599 under directional selection in a new stressful environment (Mallard et al., 2022a).
+As was the case 600 here, however, transition rates from the still state in the new stressful environment did not evolve 601 under directional selection because of a lack of relevant genetic variation in the appropriate di-602 rection.
+Overageness observations are congruent with those of experiments in D. melanogaster by 603 Fowler and colleagues where, after bottlenecking an outbred population, there was a reduction 604 in the size of the G-matrix for wing morphology in the derived bottlenecked populations, and 605 size divergence among them, as expected under drift (Fowler and Whitlock, 1999; Phillips et al., 606 2001).
+Genetic divergence also occurred because the shape of the G-matrix changed as derived 607 populations showed different genetic covariances between traits.
+Interestingly, drift history was 608 consequential to the future phenotypic divergence of particular bottlenecked populations in a 609 new environment (Whitlock et al., 2002).
+We suspect that a similar result would have been ob served had we performed experimental evolution in a new environment and having as ancestral populations the differentiated replicates from generation 50 of the focal stage.